breadchris/notes/pages/Omnivore.md

 	        site:: [GitHub](https://github.com/openai/openai-cookbook/blob/main/techniques_to_improve_reliability.md)
 	        author:: openai
 	        date_saved:: [[Jan 20th, 2023]]
+		- ### Highlights
+			- > it turns out that by prompting the model with Let's think step by step, the model solves the problem reliably: [⤴️](https://omnivore.app/me/openai-cookbook-techniques-to-improve-reliability-md-at-main-ope-185d2a76e4f#0ef2157b-3d8e-4e1c-85ac-9055154c2b1a)
 			- > Give clearer instructions
 			  Split complex tasks into simpler subtasks
 			  Structure the instruction to keep the model on task Prompt the model to explain before answering
 			  Ask for justifications of many possible answers, and then synthesize Generate many outputs, and then use the model to pick the best one Fine-tune custom models to maximize performance [⤴️](https://omnivore.app/me/openai-cookbook-techniques-to-improve-reliability-md-at-main-ope-185d2a76e4f#ca6ad2b9-70b3-4afb-913c-3d1df4217416)

+			  note:: notes on how to make gpt provide more reliable results
 				- notes on how to make gpt provide more reliable results
-		- > it turns out that by prompting the model with Let's think step by step, the model solves the problem reliably: [⤴️](https://omnivore.app/me/openai-cookbook-techniques-to-improve-reliability-md-at-main-ope-185d2a76e4f#0ef2157b-3d8e-4e1c-85ac-9055154c2b1a)
 	- [Can you trust your quantum simulator? | MIT News | Massachusetts Institute of Technology](https://omnivore.app/me/can-you-trust-your-quantum-simulator-mit-news-massachusetts-inst-185d2586964) collapsed:: true site:: [MIT News | Massachusetts Institute of Technology](https://news.mit.edu/2023/quantum-simulator-randomness-0118)